DiTEC-project/pyaerial/README.md

 - `num_workers` (int): Number of subprocesses used for data loading.

 - `layer_dims` (list of int, optional): Custom hidden layer dimensions for autoencoder construction (if applicable).

+- `device` (str): Name of the device to run the Autoencoder model on, e.g., "cuda", "cpu" etc. The device option that is set here will also be used in the rule extraction stage.

 **Returns**: A trained instance of the AutoEncoder.